 Type of outdoor 1.
 2. 3.
+Watering plants

+water usage:

+Describe this use of water.

+Include important details

+such as time of day, who does it, how often, etc.

+does it, now orten, etc.

+How else could this same

+task be accomplished?
+Could water be used more

+wisely?
+How?

-Watering plants water usage: Describe this use of water.
-Include important details such as time of day, who does it, how often, etc. How else could this same task be accomplished?
-Could water be used more wisely?
-How? daily eNewspaper.
-Make a collag ge of wise water usage or tools that can help people save water.
+Now, look through The Times daily eNewspaper.
+Make a collage of wi se water usage or tools that can he elp people save water.